 Special access to attractions

 Our Special Access Route gives ramped access around the Heritage Area.
 Please also consider the specific suitability of each attraction, details of which follow.
-On leaving the Visitor Centre, follow Main Road to the ramp at the end of Storehouse No.9 (in front of the Victory Shop) and continue beneath the colonnades of the Royal Naval Museum.
-At the end of the colonnades, rejoin the main pedestrian walkway to the Victory Arena.

 The Mary Rose